-SER student associations have organized a variety of activities, including volunteer and social events, native plant sales, restoration projects, workshops, roundtable discussions, career fairs, fundraising activities and more.
-Additionally, many SER Chapters provide special rates for students and student positions within their leadership structure as well as access to experts in their region and opportunities to participate in Chapter conferences and activities.
+In addition, many SER Chapters provide special rates for students and student positions within their leadership structure, provide access to experts in their region, and offer opportunities to participate in Chapter conferences and activities.

 The SER student association program was established in 2007 and has since grown to include active student groups throughout the US and Canada.
-The program is not limited to US institutions, however, and can be formed by a motivated student group from anywhere in the world.
+The program is not limited to US institutions - we hope that our student associations continue to grow around the world!

 How to Form a Student Association